OfficeDev/Office-Addin-Scripts/packages/office-addin-telemetry/README.md

 #

 ### Stop
-Turns telemetry off for the specific telemetry group.
+Sets telemetry level to basic for the specific telemetry group.

 Syntax: